The 12 Most Common Reasons for Returns

 The product was damaged or defective

 Items sometimes get damaged during shipping, or they leave the warehouse in damaged or defective condition.
-Here again, the customer clearly has the right to receive an undamaged and functional product or get their money back.
+Once again, the merchant is obligated to issue a refund.
+The customer clearly has the right to receive an undamaged and functional product or get their money back.
 To avoid this, inspect items and pack them carefully before shipping.

 The product arrived too late